 My husband is a spaghetti lover, so we have that dish at least two or three times a month.
-Most of my children prefer lasagna, however, so occasionally I’ll mix things up and serve that pasta dish instead on our weekly “Italian Night.”
+Most of my children prefer other pasta dishes, however.
+So occasionally I’ll mix things up and serve this easy 3-cheese lasagna with meat sauce on our weekly “Italian Night” instead.

-The recipe I use, adapted from the one on the back of the Skinner Pasta box, is really not very difficult.
-But it is incredibly delicious.
+The recipe I use, adapted from the one on the back of the Skinner Pasta box, is not difficult.
+But it is delicious.
 Frozen lasagna can’t hold a candle to the real deal.
 Try it yourself, and you’ll never go back.

 - 1 16-oz pkg lasagna noodles